Beijing to Busan By Air freight, Container ship or Road

 Beijing Capital International Airport to Gimhae International Airport

-The quickest way to get from Beijing to Busan by ship will take about 2 days 3h and departs from Tianjin / Xingang (CNTSN) and arrives into Busan (KRPUS).
+The quickest way to get from Beijing to Busan by ship will take about 2 days 2h and departs from Tianjin / Xingang (CNTSN) and arrives into Busan (KRPUS).
 There are vessels departing 2-4 times a day on this route.
-X-Press Feeders is one of the carriers that operates regular services on this route with vessels departing 2-4 times a week.
+ANL is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Beijing to Busan by Air, Ocean and Road

 Scheduled flights between Beijing Capital International Airport (PEK) and Gimhae International Airport (PUS) depart every 1-2 days.
-These flights are serviced by Air China, Korean Air and Asiana Airlines and the typical transit time is around 2h 21m.
+These flights are serviced by Air China, Korean Air, Korean Air and Asiana Airlines and the typical transit time is around 2h 19m.

 No, it doesn't look like there are dedicated Cargo planes flying between Beijing and Busan.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.